 - 1. The study material (prepared by student) has to be submitted to the concern faculty on the same day of presentation.
 Lecture notes will be kept as record and will be included in evaluation. - 2.
-Each class will be calculated separately and will be of 10 marks each and will be included for final evaluation. - 3.
-Each student will undergo 14 classes in total.
-Best 10 classes will be considered for scoring.
-The marking will be calculated accordingly. - 4.
+Each class will be calculated separately and will be of 20 marks each and will be included for final evaluation - 3.
+Each student will undergo 5 classes in total.
+The marking will be calculated accordingly - 4.
 Mode of teaching can be lecture method / PPT method. - 5.
 Every Student will be given four days time for preparation(approx). - 6.
 Schedule of the student class and faculty allotted will be intimated on every Friday for next week. - 7.
 Student may take guidance from faculty member for further improvement. - 8.
 If a student fails in tutelage program, he / she have to repeat the same in next semester only along with the subsequent batch since in supplementary exam it is not possible to conduct tutelage classes. - 9.
 In case of ill health of the faculty / student, student needs to do mutual arrangement for the class session after informing the coordinator.
 If the student does not report even after being informed earlier, he'll be marked absent and no marks will be allotted for that class.

-Components EE 10 classes Weightage (%) 100 10 (per class)
+Components EE 5 classes Weightage (%) 100 20 (per class)